nygeek/drive_inspector/README.md

 *find from the 'My Drive' folder downward*

-`python drivefilecached.py -f --find root`
+`python3 drivefilecached.py -f --find root`

 The Makefile that comes with the source code contains some test targets that may also serve as examples.
 These are selected to run